Iceland's Fabulous Beaches (with Black Sand + Glaciers)

 On the southern coast, Reynisfjara Beach feels like stepping into the set of a science fiction film.
 The distinctive black sand seems to stretch forever.

-This beach is particularly famous for its basalt columns, which were created through volcanic activity.
+This beach is particularly famous for its volcanic basalt columns.
 Walking around feels like you've stepped into another world — but be aware of really strong and unpredictable waves that can hit you out of nowhere!
+Seriously.
+It’s no joke.

 The Reynisdrangar sea stacks rising from the ocean are particularly stunning.
 According to local legend, these stacks were trolls who were turned into stone by the first light of dawn.
 Kinda cool, really.